The Things We Bury: Critical response

 Oliver Sava, writing for The A.V.
-Club, graded the episode a 'B', saying "Marvel’s Agents Of S.H.I.E.L.D. has a stronger narrative direction, more complicated character relationships, and a deeper connection to Marvel lore in its second season, but it still has trouble delivering the intrigue expected from a TV series about secret agents in a superhero universe."
+Club, graded the episode a "B", saying "Marvel's Agents Of S.H.I.E.L.D. has a stronger narrative direction, more complicated character relationships, and a deeper connection to Marvel lore in its second season, but it still has trouble delivering the intrigue expected from a TV series about secret agents in a superhero universe."
 He lamented the "Bland direction" of the series, but found "the time-lapse of Werner Reinhardt aging in his S.H.I.E.L.D. cell over 44 years" in the episode to be a bold decision, something that the rest of the episode's direction needed.
 He also felt that there were too many storylines, causing important emotional sequences, like the Ward brothers' confrontation, to not be given the appropriate weight.
 Sava did, however, praise MacLachlan's "passionate performance" which he also called "scary", "primal", and "an essential part of the series".
 Alan Sepinwall of HitFix was positive about the overarching storyline elements that were revealed and developed in the episode, and praised Palicki's performance.
 He did say, though, he is "still waiting for season 2 to give [him] an entire hour that feels like more than the sum of its many excellent individual parts (on-screen and off)."
-Kevin Fitzpatrick, in his review for Screen Crush, was impressed by the "burst of speed to a second season already keeping momentum far more efficiently than its predecessor" introduced in the episode, but felt that it could have been improved if the storylines were more cohesive, singling out the Ward brothers' scenes as "more of an effort to tie off the remaining season 1 threads".
-He ended saying the episode "had the added benefit of strong scenes like Whitehall’s transition to the modern day, Bobbi’s interrogation, or Coulson’s confrontation with the Doctor, though I can’t imagine the hour leaving behind many memorable impressions a few months, or even weeks, down the line."
+Kevin Fitzpatrick, in his review for ScreenCrush, was impressed by the "burst of speed to a second season already keeping momentum far more efficiently than its predecessor" introduced in the episode, but felt that it could have been improved if the storylines were more cohesive, singling out the Ward brothers' scenes as "more of an effort to tie off the remaining season 1 threads".
+He ended saying the episode "had the added benefit of strong scenes like Whitehall's transition to the modern day, Bobbi's interrogation, or Coulson's confrontation with the Doctor, though I can't imagine the hour leaving behind many memorable impressions a few months, or even weeks, down the line."